Brett Gelman: Personal life

 In December 2015, Gelman married Janicza Bravo.
 The pair met in New York City while working on a New York Lotto commercial.
 They divorced in 2018.
 Gelman announced his engagement to actress and model Ari Dayan via Instagram in April 2023.

 Gelman has been a vocal supporter of Israel on Instagram throughout the Gaza war.
 In November 2023, Gelman was among more than a dozen creators and celebrities who confronted TikTok executives in a public letter claiming that the app is directly amplifying the spread of antisemitism.
-The company reportedly pushed back against claims that it was promoting pro-Palestine, anti-Israel content through its feeds, stating instead that while the platform regularly moderates antisemitic, Anti-Arab racist, and Islamophobic content, it does not moderate nor amplify the spread of content expressing criticism of the Israeli government.
+TikTok pushed back against claims that it was promoting pro-Palestine, anti-Israel content through its feeds, stating instead that while the platform regularly moderates antisemitic, Anti-Arab racist, and Islamophobic content, it does not moderate nor amplify the spread of content expressing criticism of the Israeli government.
 He appeared on the Israeli sketch-comedy program Eretz Nehederet later that year, "skewering the anti-Israel sentiment in the American left and especially on campus," as described in the Times of Israel.